Aim: To develop a birth plan for the birth of my own baby.

 This aspect of the design began to draw together the different elements and consciously explore how they may manifest within the final deisgn.

 I the reflected upon how these functions were served by the different systems which would be present within the birth that I was working towards.
 These were: hypno-birthing, setting, support, yoga and active birth.
+I also thought about the elements that would be needed in order to create each system.

 I then went on to analyse each of the systems that I had identified in more detail, and to think about the different yields that they would produce, many of which linked closely to the key aspects of the vision that I had outlined at the earliest stage of the design process.
 The yields that emerged were energy, calmness, control, relaxation, empowerment, calmness and focus.
 For the final stage of this element of the design process I created yields web to explore how the yields linked to the systems and also to each other.
 This was particularly useful to understand better where different aspects of the design came together, and where different yields were produced by multiple systems.

-Action: The next step focused upon ACTION where I made a practical plan to think about how I could make the birth that I had imagined.
+Action: The next step focused upon ACTION.
+Here I made a practical plan to think about how I could make the birth that I had imagined.
 To do this I created a simple timeline working back from my baby’s due date to think about what needed to happen when in order for my design to happen.
 I also detailed in simple terms the supplies and materials that I was going to need and any modification to our house that we would need to make .
 This was done supported by my midwife, my hypno-birthing teacher and others who had had a home birth.
 I wanted to ensure that we were fully prepared, but at the same time to make sure we were not hindered by unnecessary or excessive equipment.

 Momentum: The final focus of this area of my design was MOMENTUM when I thought clearly about things that I would need to do, and the key milestones to ensure that my design kept going I did this by detailing the key moments in the design process and giving them a specific date by which they needed to happen.
 I then added further detail to this by thinking clearly about the support that would be needed to ensure that I met these deadlines.